andreirat/react-native-typescript-template/src/components/README.md

 ``Common``: These are generic, reusable UI elements like buttons, inputs, and text.

+``Icons``: These are SVG icons that are used throughout the application.

 ``Navigation``: These are components that help with navigation, such as tabs, drawers, and menus.

 ``Composed``: These are components that are composed by multiple common components, such as: InputWithLabel, ButtonWithIcon, etc.